 There is no executive director or CEO of Bonfire.
 The worker-owners lead the operations together, with coordination and administrative support provided by one paid staff person who is also a worker-owner.

 Many of us came together for the first time as collaborators on community media productions with Media Mobilizing Project, a Philadelphia-based organization that creates grassroots media, trains media makers, builds coalitions and runs policy campaigns.
 MMP was founded in 2007 on the belief that “movements begin with the telling of untold stories.”

 In 2015, the growing pool of media makers that came together to work on MMP media projects realized that by creating a sister organization focused on video production, we could build more capacity for social change-oriented storytelling.
 This was the spark that would grow into Bonfire.

-Bonfire was built by a community and would not exist without our team of worker-owners and freelancers, Media Mobilizing Project, the Philadelphia Area Cooperative Alliance and the 20->20 Book Clubs program, the US Federation of Worker Cooperatives, CultureWorks of Greater Philadelphia, Crystal Gonzalez, Gabrielle Patterson, and The Philadelphia Foundation.
+Bonfire was built by a community and would not exist without our team of worker-owners and freelancers, Media Mobilizing Project, and the Philadelphia Area Cooperative Alliance.
+Our logo and graphics were designed by Gabrielle Patterson.

 PAST & CURRENT CLIENTS

-Past and current clients include the Mural Arts Program, Head Start PA, Philadelphia Writing Project, Philadelphia Area Cooperative Alliance, Rutgers University AFT-AAUP, Food Moxie, Cut50, 215 People’s Alliance and more.
+Past and current clients include the Leeway Foundation, Pennsylvania Head Start Association, Philadelphia Writing Project, Philadelphia Area Cooperative Alliance, Rutgers University AFT-AAUP, Asian Americans United, Food Moxie, Cut50, Asian Arts Initiative, Youth United for Change, 215 People’s Alliance, One Pennsylvania, Philly Student Union, 1149 Cooperative, SEIU Healthcare PA, Greenpeace Canada, and more.